- 26% response rate

 Hitch-hikers and people into (electronical) music most welcome.
 Please don't talk with me about university, career or other stuff every sane person considers annoying.
 Personally I don't see a big sense in writing a description of myself in sense of bla bla...I'm so cool, easy going, I even hitch hiked in Absurdistan and I have my own website about fashion trends...because no one can prove the opposite anyway.
 My references give you a glimpse of what to expect.

 Worth to mention: Berlin is my favourite place in the world!
 I'll be glad to tell you why, I can already say as much as that it's not for monuments and churches.
+I'll be glad to give you advices where to go and what to do, most of it will be even less boring than the random tourist attractions.

 If you have some extra time, check this movie for the atmosphere (no German skills necessary to get the point)